emrekiran0/garbage-classification-matlab/README.md

 | ResNet-18 | %76.9 | %60.9 |
 | EfficientNet-B0 | %83.4 | %66.7 |
 | EfficientNet-B0 (Progressive) | %84.8 | %75.4 |

-> *Run the evaluation script to fill in the results for your trained models.*

 ---

 ## License